meyersa/CloudSCT/README.md

    node backend.js
    ```

-   The backend will sync data from Zenodo to Firestore periodically.
+   The backend will sync data from Zenodo to MongoD periodically.

 ---